switchboard-xyz/-deprecated-vrf-cpi-example/README.md

 OPTIONS
-  --payer       filesystem path of keypair file that will pay for, and be authority for, any new accounts
+  --payer       filesystem path of keypair file that will pay for, and be authority for, any new accounts --cluster     Solana cluster to interact with.
+Defaults to devnet --rpcUrl      custom RPC endpoint for faster response times.
+Defaults to clusters default endpoint.

 EXAMPLE
   $ ts-node src setup --payer secrets/payer-keypair.json